mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 ### FE International: The wrong broker for TinyPilot

 In October 2022, I reached out to [FE International](https://feinternational.com/), the only brokerage I'd ever heard of that catered to bootstrapped founders.
-I wasn't ready to sell at that point, but I wanted to understand the path to an exit.
+I wasn't ready to sell, but I wanted to understand the path to an exit.

 FE initially seemed interested.
 Then, after a few email exchanges and seeing my financials, they gave me a soft brushoff:

 > Unfortunately, with the current set up of two main SKUs generating roughly 98% of your revenue, this would not be a good fit for most buyers.
 Buyers typically want to see that a business has a minimum of 10 SKUs, and that none of these SKUs generate more than 30% of revenue.
 >
-> At this time we would advise, in preparation for a sale. to start to consider increasing your product offering.
+> At this time we would advise, in preparation for a sale to start to consider increasing your product offering.
 These don’t always have to be completely new products, and this could also be USB-C cables, wall plugs, ethernet cables, servers, display ports, HDMI cables etc, this would also help to increase your AOV.

 After FE's rejection, I felt trapped and panicked.